Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Let’s not make generalizations; the vast majority of road trips go smoothly… Encountering a corrupt police officer is just bad luck.

-The vast majority of people renting a car embark on a road trip in the Yucatan Peninsula, usually for 15 to 20 days.
+Most people renting a car embark on a road trip in the Yucatan Peninsula, usually for 15 to 20 days.

-It must be said that, as mentioned earlier, the points of interest in the region are quite far apart.
+As mentioned earlier, the points of interest in the region are quite far apart.

 There are also numerous Mayan temples that add charm to the region, some of which are not accessible by bus or public transportation.